South Korea

 - you can’t be single

-- you can’t be a same sex or de facto couple
+- you can’t be a de facto couple

 Age